 See it on Google Maps

-The Social Tables Made in Cloister were launched in December 2018, thanks to the collaboration between Food for Soul and Fondazione Made in Cloister, to offer a welcoming and nourishing dinner service to individuals and families from the local community in Naples who are experiencing social vulnerability and isolation.
+Refettorio Made in Cloister was launched in December 2018, thanks to the collaboration between Food for Soul and Fondazione Made in Cloister, to offer a welcoming and nourishing dinner service to individuals and families from the local community in Naples who are experiencing social vulnerability and isolation.